drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-03/exercise.md

 example-local-package = { path = "../example-local-package", version = "0.1.0" }
 ```

 It's time we used that approach.
-Instead of bootstrapping `cw721-base` on top of our project (in the same `src` folder), we can start by [cloning](https://git-scm.com/docs/git-clone) the [cw721-base](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-base) repository into a separate folder.
+Instead of bootstrapping `cw721-base` directly in our project (in the same `src` folder), we can start by [cloning](https://git-scm.com/docs/git-clone) the [cw721-base](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-base) repository into a separate folder.
 After we've made it "soulbound", we'll make the token collection contract and declare `cw721-soulbound` as a dependency.

 # Exercise

-We can simply remove references to `TransferNft` and `SendNft` wholesale from our new package (`cw721-soulbound`).
-There's a few files to be changed, but we'll tackle them one at a time. `cw721-base` has a `packages` folder, this is where the default (e.g. transferrable) `cw721` spec lives.
+We can simply remove all references to `TransferNft` and `SendNft` in our new package (`cw721-soulbound`).
+There are a few files to be changed, but we'll tackle them one at a time. `cw721-base` has a `packages` folder, where the default (e.g. transferrable) `cw721` spec lives.
 We'll remove the transfer traits from `cw721` first, to arrive at a soulbound `cw721` spec.

 1. Locate and remove `transfer_nft`, and `send_nft`